Donning and doffing PPE correctly is essential to prevent contamination and ensure safety.

-What is the correct order for putting on and removing PPE?
+The correct order for putting on PPE is:

 Critical Note: Hand hygiene must be performed between steps if hands become contaminated, especially after removing gloves.